Marvel Comics 2: Publication history

 Spider-Girl meanwhile continued publication.
-However, with the collapse of a deal to sell the comics in Kmart and Target both Fantastic Five and Wild Thing were cancelled after five issues, leaving Spider-Girl as the only title in the MC2 Universe still published.
+However, with the collapse of a deal to sell the comics in Kmart and Target both Fantastic Five and Wild Thing were canceled after five issues, leaving Spider-Girl as the only title in the MC2 Universe still published.
 A few spin-off limited series were launched during the time Spider-Girl was published, such as Darkdevil and Spider-Girl Presents The Buzz.

-The Spider-Girl title was nearly cancelled several times due to low sales.
-Each time, campaigns by Tom DeFalco and fans of the title prevented cancellation.
-Fans created a webpage, savespidergirl.com, to help drum up support for the book.
+The Spider-Girl title was nearly canceled several times due to low sales.
+Each time, campaigns by Tom DeFalco and fans of the title prevented cancelation.
+Fans created a webpage, savespidergirl.com, to help gain support for the book.
 In an effort to boost sales on the title, Marvel reprinted Spider-Girl in small "Digest-sized" trade paperbacks.

 A five-issue limited series set in the MC2 Universe titled Last Hero Standing was printed.
 In 2006, Marvel released another limited series set in the MC2 Universe titled Last Planet Standing.
 The series was intended to wrap up all the loose ends in the MC2 Universe and destroy it at the series' conclusion.
-As a result, Spider-Girl was slated to be cancelled at issue 100, where the character would die.
+As a result, Spider-Girl was slated to be canceled at issue 100, where the character would die.
 Due to backlash from DeFalco and fans, Marvel quashed the move and announced the relaunching of Spider-Girl under the title of Amazing Spider-Girl.
-The "Amazing" title lasted until early 2009, when the book was again cancelled due to low sales.
+The "Amazing" title lasted until early 2009, when the book was again canceled due to low sales.
 A third title, The Spectacular Spider-Girl, was then launched.
 Initially a digital exclusive, the Spectacular book was incorporated into the Amazing Spider-Man Family anthology magazine.
 After Amazing Spider-Man Family and its successor, Web of Spider-Man, folded, a final four-issue Spectacular Spider-Girl mini-series was produced, allowing many of the long-running plot threads from the book to be tied up.
 The final MC2-oriented story to date, a one-shot called Spider-Girl: The End, was published in 2010, which gave the title character a happy ending while leaving the door open for further adventures.